Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/advanced.rst

-*Select Boundary Loop* does the opposite of *Select Loop Inner-Region*, based on all regions currently selected, it selects only the edges at the border of these regions.
+*Select Boundary Loop* does the opposite of *Select Loop Inner-Region*, based on all regions currently selected, it selects only the edges at the border(contour) of these islands.
-It can operate in any select mode, but will always switch to *Edge* select mode when run.
+It can operate in any select mode, but when in *Face* mode it will switch to *Edge* select mode after running.

 All this is much more simple to illustrates with examples: